XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ![Screenshot: Step 2, show ledger updates](img/javascript-wallet-2.png)

-The code has been refactored so that the main logic now resides in a main() function.
+The code has been refactored (`1_hello.js` to `2_async-subscribe.js`) so that the main logic now resides in a main() function.
 This allows us to handle the application ready event by using an one-liner at the end of the code.
 We will do such refactorings regularly along our journey in order to keep the code well managed and readable.

 {{ include_code("_code-samples/build-a-wallet/js/2_async-subscribe.js", language="js", lines="33-53") }}